Trade partners, visit our partners site for resources, tips and help.

 A ductless heating and cooling system is a highly efficient zonal heating and cooling system...

 A ductless heating and cooling system is a highly efficient zonal heating and cooling system that does not require the use of air ducts.
 Ductless systems consist of an outdoor compressor unit and one or more indoor air-handling units, called “heads,” linked by a dedicated refrigerant line.
-Indoor heads are typically mounted high on a wall or ceiling covering a three-inch hole where the refrigerant line passes through from the outside unit, which is mounted at the base of the house.
+Indoor heads are typically mounted high on a wall covering a three-inch hole where the refrigerant line passes through from the outside unit, which is mounted at the base of the house.
 Each indoor head corresponds with a heating and cooling zone that can be controlled independently.

 Displacing an existing zonal heating system: Ductless systems are ideal for replacing or ...